hybridious/Artifical-Intelligence/Tracker.md

 - Speech-to-text code; takes speech input and converts it to text.
 Includes natural language processing.
 This is the first step to          converting human-omitted information for the machine to understand.
 More work will need to be done on the neural network part of          this to get it working.
 (NOT DONE)

+twitter.com/0xret2plt will do this, deadline nov 30 2017

 - Linear regression algorithm; that will interpert the data from the inputs and find the common trends that will help with further          analysis of data and, eventually, the neural network.
-(NOT DONE)
+(NOT DONE) twitter.com/skidematician will do this, deadline: nov 26 2017